Know

 Online Group, Twice monthly

-“I now understand so much more what makes me tick, tantrum, run away and stay.
-I understand my family, husband and friends better too.
-I couldn’t have got this far in this joyful work without Kieran, who is a source of knowledge, insight and inspiration.”
+“I discovered the Enneagram about two years ago and at that time also met Kieran.
+Both have completely changed my life.
+I now understand so much more what makes me tick, tantrum, run away and stay.
+I couldn’t have got this far in this joyful work without Kieran, who is a source of knowledge, insight and inspiration.
+I am very grateful to have him and his generous Enneagram expertise in my life.”

 – Frances Khalastchi